CodeWithDevi0/Store-pricelist/README.md

 - 🔄 **Scalable**: Automatically scales with traffic
 - 🛡️ **Secure**: No server to maintain or secure
 - 🌍 **Global**: Available worldwide instantly
+- ✅ **Vercel Optimized**: Uses Vercel's preferred technologies

-Your app is now optimized for Vercel's platform! 🚀
+Your app is now fully optimized for Vercel's platform! 🚀